20 Top-Rated Tourist Attractions in New Hampshire

 Cross-country (Nordic) skiing, snowshoeing, sledding, dog-sledding, sleigh rides, and ice skating make these resorts appealing to those who eschew downhill skiing.
 Most are four-season resorts, with golf, tennis, swimming, and other activities.

-In the summer, Cranmore Mountain has an Aerial Adventure Park and Mountain Coaster, while Attitash Bear Peak offers an alpine slide, water slides, mountain bike trails, and horseback riding.
+In the summer, Cranmore Mountain has an Aerial Adventure Park and Mountain Coaster, while Attitash offers an alpine slide, water slides, mountain bike trails, and horseback riding.
 Wildcat Mountain, one of the most challenging for skiers, has a zipline and stupendous views of Mt.
-Washington from its summit, where the skiers' gondola takes tourists in the summer and fall.
+Washington from its summit.

-At the other side of Mt.
+On the other side of Mt.
 Washington from Wildcat is Bretton Woods, also with a zipline and other year-round activities.
-Black Mountain is an especially family-friendly ski area, as is King Pine, at the all-season Purity Springs Resort in Madison.
+Black Mountain is an especially family-friendly ski area, as is King Pine, at the all-season Purity Spring Resort in Madison.

 Story Land